sitecoxyz/chiles.xyz/_peppers/peppadew.md

 ---
 Often pickled, these mild peppers can be quite sweet with a touch of heat.
 With the seeds removed, heat is very low.

-This is a relatively new type of pepper.
+This is a relatively new type of pepper, first discovered and bred in South Africa.
 The exact parents are not known but it is thought that the variety is probably a stable habanero mutation.

 While stabilizing this variety selection criteria were high yield, color, taste, and quality of the fruit.